FAQ: Eligibility Criteria & Benefits

 I have insurance but it does not cover dental, vision and/or prescriptions.
 Can I just get these benefits through CHIP?

 CHIP is a complete health insurance package for children and teens up to age 19.
 Benefits, like dental and prescriptions, cannot be purchased separately.
-You may be able to find more information on accessing these types of services by checking out our health care services and programs page or visiting www.PAHealthOptions.com.
+You may be able to find more information on accessing these types of services by checking out our health care services and programs page.

 Does CHIP cover braces?

-CHIP will covers medically necessary orthodontics up to a $5,200 lifetime maximum for dental problems if a child is diagnosed with a significant handicapping malocclusion that interferes with speaking, eating or breathing.
+CHIP will cover medically necessary orthodontics for dental problems if a child is diagnosed with a significant handicapping malocclusion that interferes with speaking, eating or breathing.
 Coverage for orthodontics is subject to prior authorization from the child's CHIP health plan and is not for cosmetic purposes.

 My child has a pre-existing condition.
 Will that affect our eligibility?